spencerhughes/arch-rtorrentvpn/README.md

 **AirVPN provider**

 AirVPN users will need to generate a unique OpenVPN configuration file by using the following link https://airvpn.org/generator/

 AirVPN users will also need to create a port forward by using the following link https://airvpn.org/ports/ and clicking Add.
-This port will need to be specified in the file /config/rtorrent/config/rtorrent.rc with the option 'port_range = <port>' and 'port_random = no'.
+This port will need to be specified in the rTorrent configuration file located at /config/rtorrent/config/rtorrent.rc with the option 'port_range = <port>' and 'port_random = no'.

+rTorrent example config
 ```
-# example
 port_range = 49400-49400
 port_random = no
 ```